Introduction:

 You know, this beatitude is obviously very different than the rest.

-Is this the part of the sermon where you tell me how to be persecuted?"
+And you're like, wait a minute, is this the part of the sermon where you tell me how to be persecuted?

 You follow Jesus Christ, you will be.